Learning collision operators from plasma phase space data using differentiable simulators: Example for a Single Simulation

 For the PS-Tensor operators, when we have a very limited number of particles, the region of phase space recovered is considerably smaller.
-This happens because training subpopulations that contain particles are significantly more concentrated in regions of small $v$ (simply because not enough macroparticles exist at high $v$ even if we try to sample them).
-Across all scenarios, the retrieved operator is nonetheless noisy (including for example in Figure~\ref{fig:AD_comparison_index_0}).
+This happens because the particles sampled to construct the training subpopulations are significantly more concentrated in regions of small $v$ (because the total populations does not include as many macroparticles at high $v$).
+Across all scenarios, the retrieved operator is nonetheless noisy (including the examples shown Figure~\ref{fig:AD_comparison_index_0}).

-For the PS-NN operators, once again, the NN model guarantees some smoothness constraints across the different cases, but there are clear artifacts at high $v$ (regions where not enough training data exists).
-Nonetheless, it is important to point out that these models capture the phase space dynamics for the tested subpopulations as accurately as the operator learned from the particle tracks (see corresponding index in Figure~\ref{fig:l1_model_comparison_boxplot_sym}).
+For the PS-NN operators, the NN model guarantees some smoothness constraints across the different cases, but there are still clear artifacts at high $v$ (the regions where not enough training data exists).
+Nonetheless, it is important to point out that these models capture the phase space dynamics for the tested subpopulations as accurately as the operators learned from the particle tracks (c.f. corresponding index in Figure~\ref{fig:l1_model_comparison_boxplot_sym}).

-Finally, the PS-NN-Multi models retrieve significantly simpler and smoother models, which at first glance might seem a good approximation.
-However, for $index=51$ both advection and diffusion coefficients are severely underestimated.
+Finally, the PS-NN-Multi models retrieve significantly simpler and smoother models, which at first glance might seem to be a good approximation.
+However, for $index=51$, both advection and diffusion coefficients are severely underestimated.
 This is one of three outliers across all simulations which we discuss in more detail in Supplemental Material~\ref {app:rollout_errors_per_simulation}.